TsienJin/SC2006-Group-Project/README.md

-Both of these methods contain the commands required to install dependancies for `Next.js` and `Django`, and also makes the necesarry databse migrations for `Django`.
+Both of these methods contain the commands required to install dependencies for `Next.js` and `Django`, and also makes the necesarry databse migrations for `Django`.